pyx-industries/julee/docs/architecture/clean_architecture/index.rst

     - Workflows are a Temporal-specific decoration of use cases
     - Workers poll Temporal for work
     - Execute use cases in response to workflow steps
-    - See :doc:`workflows` for CEAP workflow details
+    - See :doc:`/architecture/applications/worker` for CEAP workflow details

 **API Applications**
     REST endpoints for external access.